eroc123/obsidian-notes/Computer Science/10 - Data types and structures/Abstract Data Types (ADTs).md

 	- Items can be added to the queue (enqueue) and removed from the queue (dequeue)
 	- First item to queue is first item removed
 	- ![[queue]]
-- Linked List - list containing several items in which
+- Linked List - list containing several items in which each item in the list points to the next item in the list